 It is also important for the employer to focus on the alleged wrongdoer and not the employee who complained, and if the complaint is valid, the situation that caused it should be corrected immediately.

 Lastly, make it clear to employees that their career opportunities will not be affected if they file a complaint, and that all complaints will be kept confidential.

-If you need help building or defending a case of workplace retaliation, you can post your legal need on UpCounsel's marketplace.
+If you need help with workplace retaliation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.